-Exceptions are used to remove a patient from the denominator of a performance measure when the patient does not receive a therapy or service AND that therapy or service would not be appropriate due to patient-specific reasons.
+Exceptions are used to remove a patient from the denominator of a performance measure when the patient does not receive a therapy or service AND that therapy or service would not be appropriate due to patientspecific reasons.
 The patient would otherwise meet the denominator criteria.
 Exceptions are not absolute, and are based on clinical judgment, individual patient characteristics, or patient preferences.
 The PCPI exception methodology uses three categories of reasons for which a patient may be removed from the denominator of an individual measure.
 These measure exception categories are not uniformly relevant across all measures; for each measure, there must be a clear rationale to permit an exception for a medical, patient, or system reason.
 Examples are provided in the measure exception language of instances that may constitute an exception and are intended to serve as a guide to clinicians.
-For measure Beta-Blocker Therapy for Left Ventricular Systolic Dysfunction (LVSD), exceptions may include medical reason(s) (e.g., low blood pressure, fluid overload, asthma, patients recently treated with an intravenous positive inotropic agent, allergy, intolerance, other medical reasons), patient reason(s) (e.g., patient declined, other patient reasons), or system reason(s) (e.g., other reasons attributable to the healthcare system) for not prescribing beta-blocker therapy.
+For measure Coronary Artery Disease (CAD): Beta-Blocker Therapy-Prior Myocardial Infarction (MI) or Left Ventricular Systolic Dysfunction (LVEF <40%), exceptions may include medical reason(s) (eg, allergy, intolerance, other medical reasons), patient reason(s) (eg, patient declined, other patient reasons), or system reason(s) (eg, other reasons attributable to the health care system) for not prescribing beta-blocker therapy.
 Although this methodology does not require the external reporting of more detailed exception data, the PCPI recommends that physicians document the specific reasons for exception in patients' medical records for purposes of optimal patient management and audit-readiness.
-The PCPI also advocates the systematic review and analysis of each physician's exceptions data to identify practice patterns and opportunities for quality improvement.
+The PCPI also advocates the systematic review and analysis of each physician's exceptions data to identify practice patterns and opportunities.